-What recommendations do you have for crafting a plan for researchers currently working on proposals to submit to the HRPP toward the end of the semester?
+What recommendations do you have for researchers currently working on proposals to submit to the HRPP?

 We are encouraging researchers to think through two paths of opportunity so that they are prepared whether or not restrictions are lifted.
 Describe procedures under optimal operating conditions, including face-to-face interactions and/or access to data that is not currently possible, and have an alternate route to accommodate remote interactions with participants and study team members working remotely.